PRL-PRG/evalr-experiment/README.md

 To better understand this artifact it is good to get familiar with the methodology that is presented in paper's Section 3.
-The following summarizes the main points about the corpus, the pipeline and dynamic analysis that is used.
+The following summarizes the main points about the corpus, the pipeline, and teh dynamic analysis that is used.

 #### Corpus